andreblanke/terrariad/README.md

 examples.

 You might want to automatically start the script on boot.
 An example systemd [service file](terrariad.service) to do this on some Linux systems is provided.
-Only the `ExecStart`, `WorkingDirectory`, and `Environment` values should need to be edited.
+Only the `ExecStart` and `WorkingDirectory` values should need to be edited.

 ## Usage